 That’s it.
-Clients will know that these two products are what you’re selling, and will be able to see what’s included in each one.
+Clients will know that these two products are what you’re selling and can see what’s included in each one.

 Now, will these products be the right fit for everyone?
 No, of course not.
-But, your service wouldn’t be the right fit for everyone either.
-Only now, you can save time trying to discover client needs and negotiating.
+But your service wouldn’t be the right fit for everyone either.
+Only now can you save time discovering client needs and negotiating?

-If productizing your service seems confusing, think of the 80/20 rule; find out what do 80% of your clients need and make a conscious decision to the rest 20% go.
+If productizing your service seems confusing, consider the 80/20 rule; find out what 80% of your clients need and decide to let the remaining 20% go.
 You can’t please everyone!
 Create your productized service, pack it with value, and put your offer out there.

-If the implementation phase of your projects is predictable, you’ll be able to streamline your work process and deliver greater value with even lower costs.
-This is key to scaling your business and transitioning away from being a freelance service provider into becoming a business owner.
+If the implementation phase of your projects is predictable, you’ll be able to streamline your work process and deliver more excellent value with even lower costs.
+This is key to scaling your business and transitioning from being a freelance service provider to becoming a business owner.

 Remember that digital products are infinitely scalable.
-It requires the same effort to sell the same product to ten people or 100 people.
+It requires the same effort to sell the same product to ten or 100 people.
 You could even market to 100,000 people with more action and promotion.

 Because your pricing and the deliverables are stated upfront, you will automatically filter out clients who can’t afford your service.
 Also, you won’t waste any time dealing with tire kickers.
 This helps minimize the resources spent on the sales process.
-The sales cycle will be shorter and your cash flow will become predictable to some extent.
+The sales cycle will be shorter, and your cash flow will become somewhat predictable.

-If you have an established service-based business but you feel like you are stuck on a plateau, then productizing your service is the way to move forward and scale.
-Our team at DoneForYou.com has helped dozens of service businesses create awesome online products, position themselves in the market and sell their products through automated sales funnels.
+If you have an established service-based business but feel stuck on a plateau, then productizing your service is the way to move forward and scale.
+Our team at DoneForYou.com has helped dozens of service businesses create excellent online products, position themselves in the market, and sell their products through automated sales funnels.

 If creating a digital product sounds like a good strategy for growth, feel free to schedule a call with us to discuss how you can transition from being a service provider into an online business owner.